 Alas, age is not the only thing Pu erh can have on its side.
 Since its discovery, there have been many western studies into the Health Benefits of Pu erh Tea which have recognised its ability to aid digestion, lower levels of cholesterol, and reduce the absorption of fat and sugar – making it an ample friend in slimming diets.

 Like a fine wine, Pu erh Tea gets better with age.
-It is a brew treasured in China, though very few know of it outside of the east.
+It’s a brew treasured in China.
+However, very few know of it outside of the east.
 Here at The Kent and Sussex Tea and Coffee Company, we plan to change that.
 With this blog, we hope to inspire you to experience Pu erh Tea benefits for yourself.
-After Read more...
+It has Read more...

 Pu-erh tea is packed full of really good stuff and can help fight some of the conditions which challenge good health.
 Here are five of the best reasons to drink pu-erh tea (pronounced ‘poo-air’) 1, Pu-erh Tea Helps Aids Weight Loss Scientific studies have shown that pu-erh tea suppresses fatty acid synthesis.
 This means it can actually stop your body Read more...

 What is Pu erh Tea?
 Pu erh Tea (pronounced as Poo-er) comes from the Camellia Sinensis plant, the same plant used to make Green Tea, Black Tea, Oolong Tea and White Tea.
 Although the same leaf is used, it goes through a different process.
 Green Tea is not fermented, Oolong Tea is partially fermented, while Black Tea is completely fermented and Read more...